alexander-brady/grounding-vlms/README.md

 **Optional**
 - `--system_prompt`: Custom system prompt
-- `--processor`: Tokenizer (defaults to model for backends that need it).
 - `--params`: Override parameters (JSON format), e.g. `'{ "temperature": 0.7, "top_k": 5 }'`
 - `--batch_size`: Batch size for batch execution (default: no batch).
 Set to -1 to set the whole dataset as a batch.
 - `--output_dir`: Output directory (default: `eval/datasets/type/model`)